 - Mixed Sentiment: The comment has mixed or conflicting sentiment.

 The Sentiment page reports on Reviews with text only, not overall Ratings.
 Learn about the difference between Reviews and Ratings here.

 The Sentiment Timeline helps to understand trends in positive and negative sentiment over the time period you’re examining.
 Each bar represents a day.
 Positive sentiment is marked with green, neutral with orange, negative with red and mixed with blue.
 Hover over a bar to see the breakdown details shown.

 The Overall Sentiment chart provides a measure of… yep, that’s right, overall sentiment!
 This chart is designed to help you understand how much scope for improvement there is.

 Positive Sentiment to Negative Sentiment Breakdown

-The Sentiment Breakdown chart shows you the proportion of reviews that contain positive sentiment, neutral sentiment and negative sentiment for the selected time period, and provides some feedback on how your breakdown is looking.
+The Sentiment Breakdown chart shows the proportion of reviews that contain positive, negative, neutral and mixed sentiment for the selected reviews.

 The Appbot Sentiment Score

 Next, you’ll see the Sentiment Score and Suggestions section.
 The Sentiment Score is a report card style grade so the scale is from a D- to an A+.
 We look at the same sort of things that the app stores look at when determining if your app deserves a feature or should rank in the app store.
 These include: